-Industrial automation company Lakeside uses Zoho Flow to automate its business processes
+Industrial Automation company Lakeside uses Zoho Flow as its "business process designer"

 - INDUSTRYIndustrial Automation

 Founded in 2009 in Bensenville, Illinois, Lakeside CNC Group is an industrial automation company.
 Specializing in the famous FANUC brand, the team at Lakeside repairs a wide range of FANUC CNC products including, but not limited to servo motors, servo amplifiers, and other CNC components.
 Their customer base is comprised of manufacturers from the United States and around the globe.

 Spreadsheets were not an effective solution for managing internal data